What if GW190425 did not produce a black hole promptly?: Fast Radio Bursts

 We compute the time evolution of DM, in which for the ejecta we assume a spherically expanding distribution of mass until the NS collapse time $t\simeq2.5\,{\rm hrs}$.
 For the magnetar, we set the NS initial spin period $P_i \sim 1\,{\rm ms}$, assuming that the remnant will achieve solid body rotation with a spin close to the mass-shedding limit \citep{Radice:2018xqa, Radice:2023zlw}.
-The surface dipole field is taken to be $B_{\rm dip}\sim 2\times10^{14}\,{\rm G}$, so that the spin down timescale is consistent with the 2.5~hours delay between GW190425 and FRB 20190425A.
-The interior magnetic field is $B_{\rm int}\sim 10^{16}\,{\rm G}$.
-Then, radii of the merger ejecta and magnetar-powered nebula are calculated following the merger nova model presented in \citet{Murase:2017snw}.
+The surface dipole field is taken to be $B_{\rm dip}\sim 2\times10^{14}\,{\rm G}$, so that the spindown timescale is consistent with the 2.5~hours delay between GW190425 and FRB 20190425A.
+The interior magnetic field is $B_{\rm int}\sim 10^{16}\,{\rm G}$ and is predominantly toroidal.
+The radii of the merger ejecta and magnetar-powered nebula are then calculated following the merger nova model presented in \citet{Murase:2017snw}.
+Due to a faster radius evolution for the ejecta and wind with an increase in dipolar field strength $B_{\rm dip}$ (and for fixed $B_{\rm int}\sim 10^{16}\,{\rm G}$), $DM_{\rm src} \approx n_{\rm e,ej}R_{\rm ej} + n_{\rm e,w}R_{\rm w}$ decreases as the corresponding electron number densities are smaller.

 The unshaded area in Fig.~\ref{DM_tau_evol} shows the time evolution of ${\rm DM}_{\rm src}$ prior to the collapse of the remnant NS to a BH.
 We consider separately the contribution of dynamical ejecta and disk wind.
 As expected, the dominant contribution to ${\rm DM}_{\rm src}$ arises from the dense merger ejecta.
 We estimate the dynamical ejecta mass ($M_{\rm ej}$) and disk wind mass ($M_{\rm w}$) from the results obtained in Tab.~\ref{tab:models} and Fig.~\ref{fig:ejecta}.
 For the dynamical ejecta, we consider a fiducial mass $M_{\rm ej}=0.01\,M_{\odot}$, expansion velocity $v_{\rm ej}=0.25\,c$, energy $\mathcal{E}_{\rm ej}=3\times10^{50}\,{\rm erg}$ and initial electron fraction $Y_{\rm e,ej} \sim 0.15$ corresponding to mean atomic mass number $\bar{A}\simeq 166$, average charge $\bar{Z}\simeq65$ and $1/\mu_e\sim3.6/\bar{A}$ (at $2.5$~hours).
 The corresponding parameters at $2.5$~hours for the disk wind are $M_{\rm w}=0.1\,M_{\odot}$, $v_{\rm w}=0.1\,c$, $\mathcal{E}_{\rm w}=10^{51}\,{\rm erg}$, and $Y_{\rm e,w} \sim 0.3$, resulting in $\bar{A}\simeq 81$, $\bar{Z}\simeq 34$ and $1/\mu_e\sim2.4/\bar{A}$.
 The average atomic mass number and charges have been obtained by performing single-trajectory nucleosynthesis calculation with the \texttt{SkyNet} nuclear reaction network code \citep{Lippuner:2017tyn}.
 The average ionization fraction is obtained assuming local thermodynamic equilibrium.